zinduolis/accountName-dapp/README.md

 # Overview

-1. Smart contracts and React frontend for contact address book
+1. Smart contracts and React frontend for naming account on blockchain

 # Achievements